thibaudbrault/PokeRef/README.md

 <h4>Story of this project</h4>

-- Started by using vanilla JS + Sass to learn how to fetch data from an API in vanilla JS
+- Started by using vanilla JS + Scss to learn how to fetch data from an API in vanilla JS
-- Quickly moved to React JS + Sass to learn React by working on a big project
+- Quickly moved to React JS + Scss to learn React by working on a big project
 - Moved to React JS + Styled-Components to learn a new way to write CSS.
-It was a good move for me because I really like Styled-Components because it has the advantages of Sass, is easily importable / exportable between files and supports theming.
+It was a good move for me because I really like Styled-Components because it has the advantages of Scss, is easily importable / exportable between files and supports theming.
 - Added React-Query to fetch data.
 It's a great library that makes it easy to manage caching, fetching, loading and error handling for every data fetch.
 - Finally moved to Next JS (instead of CRA) + Styled-Components to learn to use Next JS.
 I chose to use Next JS to benefit from the image optimization given by the <Image /> component because the app has a lot of images to render and every optimization is welcome.
 I also chose it to benefit from the Static-Site generation.
 - Upgraded to Next 13.
 There were some problems that made the transition to using the app folder instead of the pages one not possible, but I benefited from the changes to the <Image /> component (it no longer creates spans) and the <Link /> component (it no longer need to have an anchor tag inside).
 - Added React-Table and converted all my tables to benefit from virtualization, sorting and filtering for every column making it easier to find the desired information.
 - Added Firebase for authentication and saving a user's caught pokémon with data stored in Firestore.
+- Changed all the structure folder and moved from Styled-Components to Scss modules.

 <h4>Problems encountered (ordered from the oldest to the most recent)</h4>